 02nd February is National Groundhog Day.

-For the more mature amongst readers you will remember the 80’s film with Bill Murray when he gets stuck in the time warp but it actually derives from a Dutch superstition that if a groundhog (rodent not dog) emerges from its burrow on this day sees a shadow due to clear weather, it will retreat to its den and winter will persist for six more weeks, and if he does not, due to cloudiness, spring season will arrive early.
+Depending on your age, some of you will remember the 80’s film with Bill Murray when he gets stuck in the time warp, however 'Groundhog Day' actually derives from a Dutch superstition that if a groundhog (rodent not dog) emerges from its burrow on this day sees a shadow due to clear weather, it will retreat to its den and winter will persist for six more weeks, and if he does not, due to cloudiness, the spring season will arrive early.

 So essentially, we are relying on a rodent to determine how long we have to wait for spring!